cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript.md

 person.generateRandomNumber() // Error: Property 'generateRandomNumber' is private and only accessible within class 'Person'. console.log(person.eat()) // Prints: Property 'eat' is protected and only accessible within class 'Person' and its subclasses.

-// Let's create a child class and see how the protected, public, and private classes work that: class Ninja extends Person {
+// Let's create a child class and see how the protected, public, and private classes work with that: class Ninja extends Person {
   // A child constructor can have a separate constructor that does a different thing from its parent: constructor(public favColor: string, weight: number) {